-I don't know why, but my study of Jeremiah seems to be having a theme that centers around false teachers and bad politicians, and yet this is not the theme of the study I'm following.
+My study of Jeremiah seems to be developing a theme that centers around false teachers and bad politicians, and yet this is not the theme of the study guide I'm following.
 I believe I already mentioned I'm following Kay Arthur's study on Jeremiah, titled Listening to God in Difficult Times.
 And I am once again amazed as to what God is showing me.
 True, the people in Jeremiah's time were not listening to God at all, but it was their complete and utter disregard for God and His ways that made it impossible for them to hear Him.
-This is why He sent Jeremiah.
-To warn them of their wickedness.
+This is why He sent Jeremiah to them.
+To warn the people of their wickedness.

-I am currently looking at Jeremiah 8 and today while reading, I paused and reflected on several different verses that got me thinking about Joel Osteen and his power of positive thinking and the false prosperity gospel he preaches.
-I also kept hearing in my head that song from the Lego Movie called "Everything is Awesome".
-I have talked about false doctrines and false teachers before, and in my book He Who Has an Ear I even have a chapter on who the wolves in sheep's clothing are today.
-But today, a series of verses seemed to strike a chord with me about these types of preachers who preach that everything is awesome, and the Christians who listen to them and accept what they are saying without checking their bibles first to find out if it's truth, are doing themselves no favours.
+I am currently looking at Jeremiah 8, and today while reading, I paused and reflected on several different verses that got me thinking about Joel Osteen and his power of positive thinking and the false prosperity gospel he preaches.
+I also kept hearing in my head that song from the Lego Movie called "Everything Is Awesome."
+I have talked about false doctrines and false teachers before, and in my book He Who Has an Ear, I even have a chapter on who the wolves in sheep's clothing are today.
+But today, a series of verses seemed to strike a chord with me about these types of preachers.
+They preach that everything is awesome, and Christians who listen to them and accept what they're saying without checking their bibles to find out if it's true are doing themselves no favours.